0satoken/BP_SZ_maps/README.md

 The corresponding halo catalogues are described in [Takahashi et al. (2017)](https://ui.adsabs.harvard.edu/abs/2017ApJ...850...24T/abstract) and data are found in [this site](http://cosmo.phys.hirosaki-u.ac.jp/takahasi/allsky_raytracing/nres13.html).
+Note that the N-body simulations to generate the HP and PP maps are different.

 The specifications of the maps are as follows: